shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 The solution here is not a pitch for [Google Fi][2] or a rant about it being 2022 and we're nowhere close to having a global mobile carrier available to everyone.
-However that is far from what this article is about, instead this article describes a much more practical, extendable and globally-available solution to the above problem.
+Instead this article describes a much more practical, extendable and globally-available solution to the above problem.

 <!-- more -->